wrboyce/hueman/README.md

     >>> light.time(10)  # delay for one second
     >>> light.time('10m')  # delay for 10 minutes

-`colour` should accept most colours you can think of, express them as one word and be creative!
+The `colour` plugin should accept most colours you can think of, express them as one word and be creative!

     >>> light.colour('red')
     >>> light.colour('darkred')